mcecil/rain-check-prf/README.md

 - We calculate the CHIRPS index values using the script "generate-chirps-index.py".
 This script takes as input the files like "grid-10019.csv" containing CHIRPS precip values and the "cpc-map.json" file containing CPC precip values.
 The output are files like "grid-10019.csv" containing additional columns for CHIRPS precip data, and saved in the "precipitation-transformed" folder. **the logic generally makes sense but this script needs to be rewritten for the different CPC and CHIRPS data sources**

 - Calculate CHIRPS grid proportions using "get-chirps-proportions.py".

+## Payout and analysis

+- "payout.py"